danwilliams/rustmark/content/rustmark/features.md

 rendered correctly everywhere.
 If using Rustmark to render the Markdown then the shorthand syntax is recommended, as it is more concise and readable.

+> **Tip**
+> Other Markdown elements can be included within details and summary blocks,
+> including other details and summary blocks.

 #### Examples

 >-> This is the summary